yum-food/YOTS/README.md

 Our animations are complete.
 Our animator can trivially use the names of each ToggleSpec as its parameters.
-To actually generate the first layer, we'll use Hai's Animator As Code.
+To actually generate the first layer, we'll use Unity's built in APIs.

 // TODO document this part.
-For now just look at AnimatorGenerator.cs.
+For now just look at YOTSCore.cs.

 We have to generate animations, configs for debug purposes, and finally an animator file.

+// TODO document this.
+Again just look at YOTSCore.cs.

 ## Extensions